Fix: BSOD After System Reset in Windows

 Run the Windows Memory Diagnostic tool

-5. Revert the Recently Made Changes
+5. Revert Recent Changes

-3. Type control in the text field of Run and click Enter.
+3. Type control and press Enter.

 Windows could not start the Windows Firewall on Local Computer